taunsquared/graphic-novel-thesis/ComicBookScript/2018-09-23_World-timeline.md

 ### 2044

-The ISEC announces successful completion of initial operations for their first Galactic Harbour, a transportation infrastructure that enables a full transition from planetside to low, medium, geostationary, and high Earth orbit.
-Global enthusiasm for the commercial and industrial value and potential of Galactic Harbours leads to the establishment of the Space Consortium (SC), a collection of individuals, organizations, and governments dedicated to scalable, inexpensive, and reliable access to space.
+The ISEC announces successful completion of initial operations for their first Galactic Harbour.
+Global enthusiasm for the commercial and industrial value of Galactic Harbours leads to the establishment of the Space Consortium (SC), a collection of individuals, organizations, and governments dedicated to scalable, inexpensive, and reliable access to space.

 ### 2046